Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 />;
 ```

-The `Navigation.UserMenu` subcomponent has been removed.
-Pass a `TopBar.UserMenu` into `TopBar`'s `userMenu` prop instead.

 ### Select <a name="polaris-select"></a>

 The `groups` prop has been removed.
-Pass groups into the `options` prop instead, which can now accept an array of groups or options.
+Pass an array of groups into the `options` prop instead, which can now accept an array of groups or options.

 ```jsx
 // old